 Do you want to completely immerse yourself in your gaming environment?
-If so, go ahead and get yourself one of these stunning gaming headsets.
+If so, go ahead and get yourself one of these stunning gaming headsets for less than $200.

 There are a number of different factors that make for a good gaming experience.
-However, one of the most important aspects is undoubtedly the sound.
+However, one of the most important aspects is undoubtedly the sound, and some of the best gaming headsets are available for less than $400.
 There’s nothing quite like the sound of rattling bullets and thunderous explosions to really make you feel — deep down in your bones — like you’re in the game that you’re playing.

 However, to really get that complete-immersion experience, you need the right gaming headset.
 There are a lot of great gaming headsets on the market, all with their unique set of features and specifications.

-In this article, we’ve reviewed some of the best gaming headsets that can deliver a completely immersive gaming experience.
+In this article, we’ve reviewed some of the best gaming headsets under $200 that can deliver a completely immersive gaming experience.

 Best Haptic Gaming Headset

 Haptic feedback in headsets, i.e., the ability of the headset to vibrate in response to certain events, is a pretty new feature.
 It’s a feature available specifically in gaming headsets, but there’s still a lot of contention about it.
 A lot of people are of the opinion that haptic feedback in gaming headsets is simply distracting, jarring, or even painful.